EnriqueITE/AI-Mate/PRIVACY.md

 - `https://api.openai.com/*`: Call the OpenAI API.

 Contact
+- Email: hello@enriqueite.com
-- For questions or removal requests, disable or remove the add‑on from Thunderbird Add‑ons Manager.
+- You can disable or remove the add‑on anytime from Thunderbird Add‑ons Manager.